 But in most cases, with the platform selection for Creative Suite and Acrobat products, it’s “either-or.”
 Either Apple or Microsoft.
 Either Mac or Windows.
 That’s the story for the retail and education versions of the software.
 And, if you want to change or swap platforms entirely, and move your tools from one o/s to the other, you can do that with an Adobe CS “crossgrade.”

 However, there is another possibility if you want or need to have the applications available on both operating systems (Windows plus Mac OS) at the same time – and that is to get an Adobe volume license.
-Despite the name, anybody can buy them (not just businesses and even for just one copy), though they do offer discounts for larger purchases… and there are some additional advantages too (including the ability to order CS5 or CS5.5 instead of CS6, if that’s what you happen to need).
+Despite the name, anybody can buy them (not just businesses and even for just one copy), though they do offer discounts for larger purchases… and there are some additional advantages too.
 They’re easy to get – no signature contracts are necessary and you can pay online with a credit card, and download right away.

 Adobe has a new voucher code: Use adobe10 to save 10% on all products in the Commercial Store in Europe, from now until March

 17th 10th… (Update – Adobe has just notified us this offer was so overly successful that they had to expire it early – our apologies!)
 The code should be entered at time of checkout to receive the discount in the United Kingdom, Germany, France, and elsewhere in the EU.